redis/redis-doc/topics/sentinel.md

 * **Monitoring**.
 Sentinel constantly check if your master and slave instances are working as expected.
 * **Notification**.
 Sentinel can notify the system administrator, or another computer program, via an API, that something is wrong with one of the monitored Redis instances.
 * **Automatic failover**.
 If a master is not working as expected, Sentinel can start a failover process where a slave is promoted to master, the other additional slaves are reconfigured to use the new master, and the applications using the Redis server informed about the new address to use when connecting.
+* **Configuration provider**.
+Sentinel acts as a source of authority for clients service discovery: clients connect to Sentinels in order to ask for the address of the current Redis master responsible for a given service.
+If a failover occurs, Sentinels will report the new address.

+Distributed nature of Sentinel
+===

-Redis Sentinel is a distributed system, this means that usually you want to run multiple Sentinel processes across your infrastructure, and this processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to perform the failover and assign a version to the new configuration.
+Redis Sentinel is a distributed system, this means that usually you want to run multiple Sentinel processes across your infrastructure, and this processes will use gossip protocols in order to understand if a master is down and agreement protocols in order to get authorized to perform the failover and assign a version to the new configuration.

-Redis Sentinel is shipped as a stand-alone executable called `redis-sentinel` but actually it is a special execution mode of the Redis server itself, and can be also invoked using the `--sentinel` option of the normal `redis-sever` executable.

-**WARNING:** Redis Sentinel is currently a work in progress.
-This document describes how to use what we is already implemented, and may change as the Sentinel implementation evolves.

-Redis Sentinel is compatible with Redis 2.4.16 or greater, and Redis 2.6.0 or greater, however it works better if used with Redis instances version 2.8.0 or greater.
+Distributed systems have given *safety* and *liveness* properties, in order to use Redis Sentinel well you are supposed to understand, at least at higher level, how Sentinel works as a distributed system.
+This makes Sentinel more complex but also better compared to a system using a single process, for example:

+* A cluster of Sentinels can failover a master even if some Sentinels are failing.
+* A single Sentinel can't failover without authorization from other Sentinels.
+* Clients can connect to any random Sentinel to fetch the configuration of a master.

 Obtaining Sentinel
 ---